 Do regular maintenance

-By taking proper guidance of using a garbage disposal for its longevity can actually make it last for years.
+Taking proper guidance on using a garbage disposal for its longevity can actually make it last for years.
 So, here are some ways to properly maintain a garbage disposal:

 - Garbage disposal is not a trash can.
-You can’t possibly put any or every kind of things in it.
+You can’t possibly put any or every kind of thing in it.

 - Avoid any solid contents that can damage the blades because remember, it is a garbage disposal, not a crusher.
 Avoid putting bones, coffee grinds and plastics, etc in it.